Best 18650 battery charger

 The best 18650 battery charger

 This charger does everything you can think of.
-You can charge all kinds of chemistries.
-You can discharge, test, plot, check, read, listen, whatever with this charger.
+It can charge all kinds of chemistries, discharge, test, plot, check, read, listen, or whatever.
 This is my personal go-to charger analyzer!
-You can set your own programs, own currents, etc..
-This is really the most advanced charger in the world.
-Period.
-If you want maximum control over your charging?
-Get this one, and be done with it.
+You can set your own programs, currents, etc. This is really the most advanced charger in the world, period.
+If you want maximum control over your charging, get this one, and be done with it.

 Best Lithium Ion Charger with 8 slots